 The Knicks' trademark was teamwork, and each player knew his role.
 Frazier was a reliable playmaker and defender; DeBusschere excelled as a rebounder; Bradley was a tireless and intelligent runner; and Dick Barnett distinguished himself as a jump shooter.
 Reed, Frazier, DeBusschere, and Bradley all ended up in the Hall of Fame.

-The 1972-73 Knicks finished the season with a 57-25 record and went on to win another NBA title.
+The 1972-73 Knicks finished the season with a 57-25 record and went on to win another championship.
 Reed was less of a contributor than he had been two seasons earlier.
 In 69 regular-season games he averaged only 11.0 points.
-In the playoffs the Knicks beat Baltimore and the Boston Celtics and once more faced the Lakers in the Finals.
-After losing the first game the Knicks captured four straight, claiming their second NBA championship with a 102-93 victory in Game 5.
-Reed led a well-balanced team and was named NBA Finals MVP.
+In the playoffs the Knicks beat Baltimore and the Boston Celtics and once more faced the Lakers in The Finals.
+After losing the first game the Knicks captured four straight, claiming their second championship with a 102-93 victory in Game 5.
+Reed led a well-balanced team and was named Finals MVP.

 Reed played 19 games in 1973-74 before retiring.
 In his 10 years with New York he had earned a place in the Knicks' top 10 in nearly every category, and he was among the top three in minutes played (23,073), field goals made (4,859), rebounds (8,414) and total points (12,183).
 In 1976, Reed became the first Knicks player to have his uniform number retired.

 The Knicks' dynasty broke up over the next few years.
 Reed took over as coach for the 1977-78 season and managed to coax a 43-39 record out of the squad.
 However, he was removed as coach only 14 games into the following season.